kazimkesler/Fast-AVL-Tree/README.md

 # Fast-AVL-Tree
-Non-Recursive implementation of AVL Tree
+Non-Recursive Implementation of AVL Tree

 In C language, insertion operation for AVL Tree with enhanced perfomance as non-recursive